-The sound pressure level shall be measured in one-third-octave bands or in narrow bands which contain any discrete tones.
-Measurements of the sound pressure level in accordance with 8.3 shall be carried out for each frequency band within the frequency range of interest.
+The time-averaged sound pressure level shall be measured in one-third-octave bands or in narrow bands which contain any discrete tones.
+Measurements of the time-averaged sound pressure level in accordance with 9.3 shall be carried out for each frequency band within the frequency range of interest.
 The following data shall be obtained:

-- a) the band sound pressure levels with the equipment in operation; - b) the band sound pressure levels of the background noise (including noise produced by ancillary equipment, if any).
+- a) the band time-averaged sound pressure levels with the equipment in operation; - b) the band time-averaged sound pressure levels of the background noise (including noise produced by ancillary equipment, if any).

 True integration-averaging during a full sweep of the microphone or during a full revolution of the source is the preferred method.
-If the source is rotated, the average sound pressure level shall be determined for one revolution of the source.
-The influence of measurement duration and corrections for background noise shall be taken into account in accordance with ECMA-74.
+If the source is rotated, the mean time-averaged sound pressure level shall be determined for one revolution of the source.
+The influence of measurement duration and corrections for background noise shall be taken into account in accordance with ISO 3744.

-If microphone arrangements in accordance with 8.4 a) or b) are used, the minimum integration time shall be 30 s.
-If fixed microphone locations in accordance with 8.4 c) are used, the minimum integration time shall be 8 s at each location or a total integration time of at least 30 s if the measurements are made simultaneously at each microphone.
+If microphone arrangements in accordance with 9.4 item a) or item b) are used, the minimum integration time shall be 30 s.
+If fixed microphone locations in accordance with 9.4 item c) are used, the minimum integration time shall be 8 s at each location or a total integration time of at least 30 s if the measurements are made simultaneously at each microphone.

-When FFT analysers are used, the analysis time is typically greater than the individual time window.
-For this reason, the total measurement time shall be increased, or individual measurements shall be repeated as specified in 4.7 for microphone arrangements in accordance with 8.4 a) or b).
-For microphone arrangements in accordance with 8.4 c), the minimum integration time shall be increased to 30 s.
+When FFT analysers are used, the analysis time is typically greater than the individual ti item me window.
+For this reason, the total measurement time shall be increased, or individual measurements shall be repeated as specified in 5.7 for microphone arrangements in accordance with 9.4 item a) or b).
+For microphone arrangements in accordance with 9.4 item c), the minimum integration time shall be increased to 30 s.

-Furthermore, when using FFT or equivalent techniques for the analysis of discrete tone(s), the levels in the sidebands shall be considered as described in 4.7, Equation (3).
+Furthermore, when using FFT or equivalent techniques for the analysis of discrete tone(s), the levels in the sidebands shall be considered as described in 5.7, Formula (3).